 Consider the environment.
 According to the Leopold Center for Sustainable Agriculture, much of the food we eat travels an average of 1,500 miles to get from farm to supermarket.
 The gas-guzzling ground or air transport required to make that happen impacts the earth, as do the preservatives and preservative techniques needed to help those Costa Rican bananas stay ripe until they hit New York shelves.

 “I believe in eating local for a few reasons,” says John Bagnulo, PhD, who teaches in Kripalu Healthy Living programs and runs an organic berry farm with his wife in Belfast, Maine.
 “You have a much smaller footprint on the planet, for one.
 And because your food travels less distance, it’s fresher, tastes better, and is more nutritionally dense.”
-In John’s Nutrition and Cooking Immersion program, co-taught with Kripalu Executive Chef, Deb Morgan, students learn about how and why to eat locally, and how to use local bounty to prepare healthful, whole food meals.
+In John’s Nutrition and Cooking Immersion program, students learn about how and why to eat locally, and how to use local bounty to prepare healthful, whole food meals.

-In fact, given the choice, Bagnulo agrees he’d almost always choose local over organic, pointing to the fact that even small farms that aren’t certified organic tend to use fewer harsh chemicals than some large-scale farms that are.
+In fact, given the choice, John agrees he’d almost always choose local over organic, pointing to the fact that even small farms that aren’t certified organic tend to use fewer harsh chemicals than some large-scale farms that are.
 But the most important thing to remember when going local is that every little bit helps.
-“Where the rubber meets the road, we’re also a world community,” Morgan reminds us.
-“There’s no one growing quinoa or rice in the Berkshires, but I’m still going to eat them.
-The most important thing is to buy local when you can, and otherwise be mindful about where your sustenance is coming from.”